 Setting Yourself Up for Success When Fasting

-Even before you fast you want to rid yourself of any refined sugars in your diet.
-So spend a few days not drinking alcohol or eating sweet things or white bread, pasta and cake.
+Even before you fast you want to rid yourself of any refined sugars in your diet as this will reduce cravings and headaches.

-By breaking the sugar addiction before you start fasting, you’ll save yourself the problem of sugar-cravings during your fast.
+By breaking the sugar addiction before you start fasting, you’ll save yourself from the problem of sugar cravings during your fast.

-As well setting yourself up physically by breaking the sugar cycle, you can also set yourself up for success mentally.
+As well as doing this and setting yourself up physically for fasting by breaking the sugar cycle, you can also set yourself up for success mentally.

-Visualise yourself being extremely happy in your fasted state – proud of yourself for not eating during your fasting window.
+Visualise yourself being extremely happy in your fasting state – proud of yourself for not eating during your fasting window.

 You can eat again whenever your set fasting time is completed and you’ll get all the benefits of autophagy and the health benefits that come with it, including weight loss.